Panoramic Image Editing & Reconstruction Pipeline

 This allowed me to get a good segment and replace it (after upsampling to the original scene size).
 The only other concern was seam at the edges and black artifacts due to camera capture.

 I used LAMA to inpaint this as it was a small and stationary spot.
 Though it required generating a perspective image and then perform the edit.
 For seam removal, I applied a thin blending at edges after rolling the image and bringing it to the center.
+As post-processing step I EgoBlur model to blur faces and License Plates similar to how things are done in google streetview

-6. ComfyUI Automation + API Workflow
+ComfyUI API Workflow

 Interactive 360° Panoramic Viewer